-I’ve tried many a recipe for gluten-free Baked Zucchini Fritters.
-I think with this recipe I finally succeeded in making a baked zucchini fritter that not only tastes delicious but also holds together and gets nice and crispy in the oven.
+I've tried many a recipe for gluten-free Baked Zucchini Fritters.
+With this recipe, I have finally succeeded in making a baked zucchini fritter that not only tastes delicious but also holds together and gets nice and crispy in the oven.
 And without breadcrumbs.

 What Is A Fritter?

 A fritter, according to Encyclopedia Brittanica, is pretty much any food that you can bread or dip in batter and deep-fry.
 Technically, this means that this recipe doesn't qualify as a fritter since it is, after all, baked and not fried.
 You can also call these oven-fried fritters, similar to my Oven Fried Green Tomatoes recipe, as well as these Gluten-Free Buffalo Cauliflower Bites.

 However, I'm still calling them fritters, regardless of the definition.
 Because these gluten-free bites are everything you want in a fritter.
 They're crispy and golden on the outside, tender on the inside.

 I grow zucchini every year and always need to come up with new recipes.
 This one is amazingly delicious!
 Do you grow zucchini, or know someone who does?
 If so, then you know that you can never have too many zucchini recipes.
 This recipe is one more to add to your zucchini repertoire.

 Besides zucchini, Parmesan cheese is a star ingredient in these fritters.
 Parmesan makes them cheesy and delicious, and because it always crisps up so nicely in the oven, it contributes to the crisp golden exterior of the patty.
 It's important to use a good quality, freshly grated Parmesan for best results in any dish.
 I like Parmigiano-Reggiano.

 There are a few reasons that you could end up with soggy fritters.